jackyreaps/X-files/README.md

 - **Navier–Stokes Regularity** — orientation-reversing concentrations charged against energy (see `X-files_Minimal_Closure_NS.md`)
 - **General Chart Transitions** — triangular Jacobians guarantee global injectivity
 - **Information Partitioning** — exact identity with computable leakage
+- **Transcendental Attractors** — The prime-tower acts as an algorithmic throttle, taming exponential acceleration and locking $x^x=y$ into an invariant dual-state real equilibrium.

 All applications are **conditional theorems**: the algebraic core is proved; the PDE / geometric embeddings are stated as explicit hypotheses.